 Description: Patellar luxation is a common orthopedic issue in small breeds like Jack Russell Terriers, where the kneecap dislocates from its normal position.

 Prevention: Keeping your dog at a healthy weight, providing controlled exercise, and avoiding activities that put strain on the knees can help prevent patellar luxation.
+The same joint health supplement for dogs mentioned above can be beneficial here as well.
 Regular vet assessments are crucial for identifying and addressing any signs of joint problems.

 Description: Primary lens luxation is an inherited eye disorder where the lens of the eye becomes loose or dislocated, leading to vision impairment.